 Therefore, purchasing any kind of contact lenses without a prescription or medical oversight can result in a variety of eye complications, such as corneal abrasions, eye sores, conjunctivitis, other eye infections, vision impairment and, in rare cases, even permanent vision loss.

 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Heritage Optometric and make an appointment with Dr. Ross Hamill to get properly examined for a contact lens prescription.
+Contact us at Heritage Optometric Clinic and make an appointment with Dr. Ross Hamill to get properly examined for a contact lens prescription.

 The Dos and Don'ts of Colored Contact Lenses

 - DO make sure you undergo a comprehensive eye exam by an optometrist who will measure your eyes and properly fit you for contact lenses.